(Gill's Sweet Meat)

 They keep many months after being harvested.
 The 1947 Gill Brother's

 catalog stated that they, ". . . kept six squash in good edible condition from crop to crop

 ."
-In a later paragraph, they return attention from the plant description back to its unusually long-keeping quality and, ". . . the fact that the flavor and sweetness increases with age for at least six months from harvest.
+In a later paragraph, they return attention from the plant description back to its unusually long-keeping quality and state, ". . . the flavor and sweetness increases with age for at least six months from harvest.

-The fruit can be simply stored and baked or processed by canning or freezing.
-My mom bakes and freezes leftovers for reheating later.
-We also cut into cubes and freeze the raw meat in freezer bags for use in soups and other recipes.
+The fruit can be simply stored and baked, or processed by canning or freezing.
+My mom used to bake and freeze the squash for reheating later.
+We also cut them into cubes and freeze the raw meat in freezer bags for use in soups and other recipes.
 'Sweet Meat' has a very sweet, fine texture and is excellent on its own, added to recipes, or even baked as pumpkin pie.
 Can you tell that it is a favorite of ours?

 Each packet contains four grams, which is approximately 10 to 12 seeds.